diasyrmus/diasyrmus.github.io/content/The Frenzy of Sleeplessness.md

 Still, sometimes one must just push ahead regardless, and this is one of those situations.

-It is that Clausewitzian #friction – "[the way, broadly speaking, the world pushes back when we push forward](https://www.thenewatlantis.com/publications/ai-cant-beat-stupid)".
+It is that Clausewitzian #friction – "[[the way, broadly speaking, the world pushes back when we push forward]](https://www.thenewatlantis.com/publications/ai-cant-beat-stupid)".
 You need mechanisms to manage that friction.